benhoyt/goawk/csv.md

 ### csvkit example: generate statistics

 There's no equivalent of the `csvstat` tool in GoAWK, but you can calculate statistics yourself.
-For example, to calculate the total number of students in New Zealand schools, you can do the following (csvkit's warning here seems a bit odd):
+For example, to calculate the total number of students in New Zealand schools, you can do the following (`csvstat` is giving a warning due to the single-column input):

 ```
 $ csvcut -c Total testdata/csv/nz-schools.csv | csvstat --sum